-The stereo is equipped with Apple AirPlay[®] and built-in Wi-Fi and Bluetooth[®].
+The stereo is equipped with Apple AirPlay® and built-in Wi-Fi and Bluetooth®.
 The stereo is capable of doing over-the-air software updates, on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
 It is located in the port deckwing with two speakers in the aft cockpit, two in the bow and two in the helm area.
 An amplifier located behind the stereo operates the two speakers in the cockpit.
-The stereo can be remotely operated with a touch pad mounted at the helm station.
+The stereo can also be operated with the remote mounted at the helm station.
 Refer to the stereo's operation and maintenance manual in your Owner's Packet for specific instructions on using this unit.